Scroll down if you just want to go straight to the Common Plant Diseases Gallery.

 Sikora, Auburn University, Bugwood.org)

 Gray leaf spot refers to at least two different diseases.
 One affects corn and other grasses (yes, corn is a grass) and is caused by the fungus Cercospora.
 A different fungus, Stemphylium, causes gray leaf spot on tomatoes and peppers.
-The gray spots it causes are generally surrounded by a yellow ring, and the center of the spot eventually dies.
+The gray spots it causes are generally surrounded by a yellow halo, and the center of the spot eventually dies and turns brown.
 As it spreads the spots merge, and the whole leaf will die.
 (Photo credit: Clemson University - USDA Cooperative Extension Slide Series, Bugwood.org)

 Fusarium wilt and Verticillium wilt are very similar diseases caused by two different species of fungi.
 The symptoms can start at the top or bottom of the plant, and as the name implies, cause drooping or wilting of leaves, eventual discoloration, and finally leaf death.
 The organisms live in the soil, and enter the plant through the roots.
 They take up residence in the vascular system of the plant, where they party on and reproduce until they clog the vessels and cause the plant to start to wilt, usually not all at once.
 Again, the tomato/pepper/potato family and the squash/cucumber family are most susceptible, though they can also hit beans and other crops.
 (Photo credit: Florida Division of Plant Industry Archive, Florida Department of Agriculture and Consumer Services, Bugwood.org)